Skip to content

 Step 4: Deodorize with Baking Soda

-- Use a dry cloth or dustpan to gently wipe it off
+• Use a dry cloth or dustpan to gently remove the baking soda.

-- Or take the mattress outside (if possible) and give it a good shake or beat to get rid of the powder
+• If possible, take the mattress outside and shake or beat it to dislodge the powder.

 Got a Specific Mattress Type?
 Here’s What to Know